icons8/lunacy-docs/docs/about.md

 Lunacy is a Windows app for graphical design with **full support of .sketch files**.
 And when we say *full* support, we really mean it.

 Yes, there are a few apps in the market that allow you to open .sketch files, but none of them can guarantee at least 80% rendering accuracy.
-Except for Lunacy.
-It guarantees 99%.
+Lunacy guarantees 99%.
 Irrespective of the the format version!
 Lunacy readily handles both dusty kits from Sketchappsources and the latest versions of sketch files.

 Moreover, none of those apps allows you to edit a sketch project and save it back to a .sketch file.
 Except for Lunacy.